braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_13.md

 **Targeting Android 13**

 Apps targeting Android 13 can control when to request permission and show the native push prompt.
 If your user upgrades from Android 12 to 13, your app was previously installed, and you were already sending push, you'll have [temporary permission][4] to show notifications until the user opens your app again after upgrading the device.

+Once your app is opened, push notifications will not be shown until you have obtained explicit consent by the user, using the new notification permission prompt.

 **Targeting Android 12 or below**